To diagnose a possible bacterial infection of the throat (usually Streptococcus pyogenes)

 The majority of sore throats are caused by a virus and do not require active treatment with antibiotics.
-Some, caused by the streptococcus pyogenes bacterium, may be severe and are treatable with antibiotics.
-Your doctor may take a throat culture to help make the correct diagnosis if they think you might have a bacterial infection of your throat.
+Some, caused by the Streptococcus pyogenes bacterium, may be severe and are treatable with antibiotics.
+Your doctor will assess you based on your symptoms and may take a throat culture to help make the correct diagnosis if they think you might have a bacterial infection of your throat.
 This allows your doctor to prescribe the correct antibiotics for treatment.
 A throat culture may take several days to provide results.

 When is it requested?